aurelienkrieger/generating-images-machine-learning/1-enter_the_latent_space/README.md

 - Overview on Machine Learning & generative models
 - Technical explanation on how does Stable Diffusion work

+**Demos**

 - Overview on End-User Applications

-**Demos**

-- End-User Applications
 - Setup of software

 **Activity**

 - First images with Text to Image
-- Collect participant's references